jenkins-x/jx-docs/content/en/docs/overview/accelerate.md

 <img src="/images/accelerate.jpg" class="img-thumbnail">

-Jenkins X is a reimagined CI/CD implementation for the Cloud which is heavily influence by the State of DevOps reports and more recently the [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) book from [Nicole Forsgren](https://twitter.com/nicolefv), [Jez Humble](https://twitter.com/jezhumble) and [Gene Kim](https://twitter.com/RealGeneKim?).
+Jenkins X is a reimagined CI/CD implementation for the Cloud which is heavily influenced by the State of DevOps reports and more recently the [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339) book from [Nicole Forsgren](https://twitter.com/nicolefv), [Jez Humble](https://twitter.com/jezhumble) and [Gene Kim](https://twitter.com/RealGeneKim?).

 Years of gathering data from real world teams and organizations which has been analyzed by inspiring thought leaders and data scientists from the DevOps world.
 The Accelerate book recommends a number of capabilities that Jenkins X is implementing so users gain the scientifically proven benefits, out of the box.
 We've started documenting the capabilities that are available today and will continue as more become available.